*This post was updated in July 2021 to include new pictures and helpful tips for making bread in a bread machine.

 - Grease a pan generously with olive oil and sprinkle with cornmeal.
 Preheat the oven to 450° F.

 - With oiled fingertips, press holes into the dough about 1 inch apart and ½ inch deep.
-Spread the 2 tbsp of olive oil on top of the dough and sprinkle with the salt, herbs, and cheese.
+Spread the 2 tablespoon of olive oil on top of the dough and sprinkle with the salt, herbs, and cheese.

 - Bake for 20-25 minutes, until golden brown.
 Transfer to a cooling rack for at least 15 minutes before slicing.